 Please be respectful of the property and practice the principles of Leave No Trace, the Scout Oath and the Scout Law.
 The Cub Scout area (including pool and all cub activity areas) of Bovay Scout Ranch is off limits.
-The unit roster will need to be completed and submitted to Don Quintero or designee the week before the camporee weekend for head count purposes for the camp rangers.
+The unit roster will need to be completed and submitted to Frank Parent or designee the week before the camporee weekend for head count purposes for the camp rangers.

 Cooking and Fires

 Each Boy Scout troop will be responsible for its own meals, furnish and cook their own food, as well as provide all equipment for preparation, serving, and cleaning up meals.
 A fire station/fire guard posting must be in place before any cooking or campfires may occur.
 No liquid fuels are allowed per SHAC policy, and you may not build an open fire on the ground anywhere.
 Propane stoves are allowed.
 Remember that all materials brought in must be taken out.